BenBroide/simple-guten-fields/README.md

 The file ```register-fields.php``` contains examples for all fields

 ### Experimental concept
 This plugin goal is to demonstrate a concept and may be used as a base for fields setup but is not production ready.
-It's strongly recommended to not use this as is on a live site.
+It's strongly recommended to not the plugin as is on a live site.